November 06, 2019

 Having worked at Friesens since the beginning of the desktop publishing era, I have seen many changes develop.
 An area that has always fascinated me is the variety of software packages that I have had the opportunity to work with.

 PageMaker 4 was my first exposure to desktop publishing software.
 Then came the drawing program turf wars between Aldus Freehand and Adobe Illustrator.
-I still enjoy a discussion on the rise and fall of titans in the industry as I think back to the sheer dominance of QuarkXPress version 4
+I still enjoy a discussion on the rise and fall of the titans in the industry as I think back to the sheer dominance of QuarkXPress version 4

 and how Adobe was able to wrestle away the bulk of the market share with a new player in this space in the form of InDesign.